 About The Starter.

 If you’re new here, a sourdough starter is a live fermented culture of flour and water that naturally leavens bread dough (without instant yeast).
-Beyond bread, it’s the basis of recipes like sourdough pancakes, scones and more.
+Beyond sourdough bread, it can be used to make a variety of sourdough discard recipes like sourdough pancakes, scones and now: granola.

-For maximum freshness and neutral taste, use bubbly, active sourdough starter for this recipe.
-Recently fed and collapsed sourdough starter works too, or sourdough discard (just make sure it’s not old, smelly, or discolored).
+For maximum freshness and neutral taste, I recommend using bubbly, active sourdough starter for this recipe.
+Recently fed and collapsed sourdough discard works too (just make sure it’s not old, smelly, or discolored).

 Note: My personal starter is fed with bread flour at 100% hydration (which just means equal parts flour and water by weight).